List of RWBY characters: Schnee Household

-Voiced by: Caitlin Glass / Gara Takashima: The abused, depressed wife of Jacques and mother of Winter, Weiss, and Whitley.
+Voiced by: Caitlin Glass / Gara Takashima: The abused, depressed wife of Jacques, the daughter of Nicholas, and the mother of Winter, Weiss, and Whitley.
 Like her daughters, Willow has the family Semblance of "Glyphs".
 She has been an alcoholic since learning that Jacques only married her for the Schnee family name and wealth.
 In Volume 7, Willow reveals to Weiss that she placed hidden cameras throughout the Schnee manor to spy on Jacques, pleading with her daughter not to abandon Whitley despite siding with their father.